Yutian-Liu1016/search-all-papers/README.md

-# flask-web-app/flask-web-app/README.md
+# Get All Paper

-# Flask Web Application

-This project is a simple web application built using Flask.
-It allows users to input data through a web form and displays the results on the same page.
+This project is a simple web application built with Flask that allows users to search for all published papers of a computer science scholar from DBLP.

 ## Project Structure

 ```
-flask-web-app
+get_all_paper
 ├── app
 │   ├── __init__.py          # Initializes the Flask application and sets up configurations
 │   ├── routes.py            # Defines the application routes and handles user requests